Ontario Steelhead Fishing: A Complete Guide

 Lure Fishing For Ontario Steelhead

-Lures like spoons, spinners, jigs, and plugs like the Qwikfish or Flatfish are very good for Ontario steelhead fishing.
+Lures like spoons, spinners, jigs, and plugs like the Qwikfish or Flatfish are very good for Ontario steelhead.
 Just make sure you have a variety of colors and sizes.

 I discuss this and how to effectively catch more steelhead as well as my favorite lures in my article Tactics For Lure Fishing For Steelhead.